 Having put a few sea miles into your smart new main sail, it's odds on that the first area requiring maintenance will be the batten pockets.

 For some skippers who are prepared to accept a reduced sail area, this vulnerability is a compelling reason for managing without them.
-Battens exist to support the luff, but if the luff is slightly hollow it will support itself and battens become redundant.
+Battens exist to support the leech, but if the leech is slightly hollow it will support itself and battens become redundant.

 Such a sail will outlast and need a lot less maintenance that a battened mainsail, but in light to moderate winds will be considerably less powerful than a battened version.